waypointnda/waypoint/nda.md

 # Mergers and Acquisitions

-These terms apply only if the _Purpose_ relates to a potential merger or acquisition of one of the parties, their parents or subsidiaries, substantially all of their assets, or one of their lines of business (a **Potential Transaction**):
+These terms apply only if the _Purpose_ relates to a potential merger or acquisition of one of the parties, their parents or subsidiaries, substantially all of their assets, or one of their lines of business (the **Potential Transaction**):

 ## No Unauthorized Market Due Diligence

-Neither party shall directly or indirectly communicate about a _Potential Transaction_ with any executive, employee, customer, or supplier of the other party, or seek any information in connection with the _Potential Transaction_ from them, without the prior, written consent of the other party.
+Neither party shall directly or indirectly communicate about the _Potential Transaction_ with any executive, employee, customer, or supplier of the other party, or seek any information in connection with the _Potential Transaction_ from them, without the prior, written consent of the other party.

 ## No Disclosure to Funding Sources